-Mother's Day interview questions for kids and teens - This cute free printable is great for preschool children or older kids in school or at home.
+Mother's Day interview questions for kids and teens - This cute printable is great for preschool children or older kids in school or at home.
 Can be done by mom or dad or a teacher.
 Awesome, fun questions to spark conversation and laughs.

 Way back in 2013, I started Mother's Day notebooks for each of my kids.
-I asked Joe to interview them and write down their answers exactly and I keep them in notebooks with all the pictures they've drawn of me and all of the special little "I love my mom" cards they give me.
+I asked my husband to interview them and write down their answers exactly and I keep them in notebooks with all the pictures they've drawn of me and all of the special little "I love my mom" cards they give me.
 These two notebooks are among my treasured possessions.

 When Mother's Day rolled around in 2019, I went looking for the PDF and couldn't find it on my computer and couldn't find it on the internet.
 There were lots of pins of the interview sheet, but they were all spammy sites and the PDF was exactly nowhere to be found.

 Wanting my standard interview, I went ahead and recreated it using similar graphics and questions.
 I will freely admit that this interview is not my design, but since it's no longer available, I feel okay about recreating and sharing it.

 I hope you'll print out the interview and do it with your kids.
 Do what I have done and store them in a notebook in page protectors so that you'll have them to look back on for many years to come.

 In 2021, I added some fun Mother's Day coupons that kids can give to their moms, and a cute little Mother's Day mad-lib because who doesn't love those?!

 Grab the printable interview here.

 Looking for a new Mother's Day tradition?
 Head over here for 22 new ones to try out.

 - 3-ring binder (I have one per kid.
 Also, I generally prefer Better Binders from Staples, but these notebooks are small, only ½" binders, and Better Binders don't come that small.
 Also, these don't get a lot of action and so don't need to be super amazing binders.)